Jesse Hubbard and Angie Baxter: Jacob and Angie

 For years, All My Children fans clamored for the reunion of Jesse and Angie.
 However, the nature of Jesse's death (an on-screen death in the hospital as the result of a gunshot wound) made this all but impossible, even by soap opera standards.
 Eventually, fans got the next best thing.

 In 1993, Morgan joined the cast of the soap opera Loving, reprising her role as Angie (who settled in Corinth, Pennsylvania).
 In 1995, Williams joined the cast as a mysterious stranger named Jacob Johnson.
 Jacob, whose actual surname was Foster, bore an uncanny resemblance to Angie's late husband Jesse and was revealed to be a relative of Jesse.
 Originally, Angie resisted any type of relationship with Jacob, despite her attraction to him.
 In 1995, Jesse's spirit visited Jacob just prior to Angie's marriage to Charles Harrison and convinced him to pursue a relationship with Angie.
 Angie and Jacob ultimately fell in love and emerged as the core couple when Loving was relaunched as The City, eventually moving to New York City's SoHo district (along with Angie's son Frank), marrying, and adopting a daughter.

-After The City was cancelled, Williams returned to All My Children four years later as "Jesse", but as an angel.
+After The City was canceled, Williams returned to All My Children four years later as "Jesse", but as an angel.